mrmxf/opentsg-node/READMETPIG.md

 ## How do TPIGs work

 A TPIG  (test pattern input geometry) file tells OpenTSG how to map a 3d object into a 2d image, so the image can then be displayed on the 3d display.
-This works by creating the base test pattern layout using the TPIG, which gives the flattened object layout , then running openTSG with that base test pattern.
+This works by flattening the object into a base test pattern layout using the TPIG, then running openTSG with that base test pattern.
+The base test pattern can then be applied to the 3d display.

 ## Demo

 This demo runs OpenTSG, generating the ebu3373 test pattern, for the TPIG geometry of a simple house and a standard 2d image.
-You will get out two images, the first is ebu3373 which will be `./tpig/example/ebu3373.png`, then the TPIG version at `./tpig/example/ebuHouse.png`.
+You will get out two images, the first is ebu3373 which will be found at`./tpig/example/ebu3373.png`, then the TPIG version which will be found at `./tpig/example/ebuHouse.png`.

 Please make sure you have followed the installation instructions in the README, and that OpenTSG is running, before starting the demo